The Ping installer for Windows is automated to make it as simple as possible. Follow these quick steps to get installed and up and running with Ping.

 - Accept the License Agreement and click Next

-- Once the installation is finished, open Windows Services and check to ensure that the Ping Setup, Ping Scheduler and Ping Qlik Connector services are running.
+- Once the installation is finished, open Windows Services and check to ensure that all the Ping services are running.
 If any of these are not running please start through this window,

 Access Ping Alerting through the browser on the server, use http://localhost:4551 for the initial setup.